 Acquiring land or easements is only the first step of a long journey to protect the natural beauty of Lyme.
 Each conservation success brings permanent responsibilities: the Land Trust has a legal obligation to steward and protect the conservation restrictions placed on the land– forever.
-That requires both people and funds to work together to succeed in our mission to care for the land.
+It requires both volunteers and funds to work together to succeed in our mission to care for the land.

 The Land Trust cares for two types of property: fee and easement.

 The Land Trust depends on a cadre of trained volunteers to visit each and every property, fee and easement, at least once a year.
 Easement properties are monitored to ensure that the provisions of the original conservation easements are honored.
-Stewards work with landowners and neighbors, building relationships, helping to uphold the terms of the conservation restriction, serving as a resource for information about the property, and acting as a liaison between a landowner and the Land Trust.
 Fee properties are also monitored by volunteers to keep boundaries marked, to maintain trails, and to implement the activities identified in the individual management plans.
 If you would like to help, become a property monitor or steward.